Long Beach Elder Law Attorney - Estate Planning vs Elder Law

 Elder law concerns itself with the question, “What will happen after I die?” but it also focuses on the more comprehensive question, “What will happen while I am still alive?”
 Life expectancy in the United States has risen sharply since World War II, which means that the golden years are stretching longer and longer for many individuals.
 There are a number of aging-related issues that must be prepared for if these individuals are going to live safe, comfortable lives.

 Thus, attorneys who specialize in elder law help clients with those aspects of health care planning that are particularly relevant for individuals over the age of 65 such as advance health care directives and living wills, long-term care options and the navigation of government programs such as Medi-Cal, Medicare, and VA benefits.
 Other significant issues in elder law include safeguards against elder abuse, consumer protections, and other types of advocacy on behalf of senior citizens.

-The attorneys at the California Elder Law Center PC are very familiar with the legal tools, techniques and strategies that have been specifically designed to meet the needs of senior citizens and their families.
+Each Long Beach Elder Law Attorney at The Law Offices of Sandra Diaz PC are very familiar with the legal tools, techniques and strategies that have been specifically designed to meet the needs of senior citizens and their families.
 We are here to provide senior citizens and their families with the peace of mind that comes from knowing there are plans in place to deal with the contingencies of aging.
 Learn more about what we do by calling us.